Impact assessment in Nunavik

 Introduction

 Impact assessment is a development planning tool targeting sustainable use of resources and lands.
 Prior to the implementation of development projects, impact assessment examines and analyzes all the factors that influence ecosystems, resources and the quality of life of the concerned communities.
-Public information and consultation mechanisms ensure that it takes into account the values of individuals, groups and communities.
-Impact assessment aims to enhance development project designs while mitigating (or even eliminating) any negative impacts on the human and biophysical environments.
+Public information and consultation mechanisms ensure that it considers the rights, values and concerns of individuals, groups and communities.
+Impact assessment aims to improve development project designs while mitigating (or even eliminating) any negative impacts and enhancing positive impacts on the human and biophysical environments.

 Pursuant to the legislation and regulations applicable in Nunavik, project proponents planning work that is likely to significantly modify the environment must prepare descriptions of their projects and their potential environmental and social impacts.
 Following analysis of this information, the responsible bodies decide on whether one or more authorizations are required and, if applicable, whether these will contain specific conditions.